zabkwak/resting-squirrel/README.md

 **hideDocs** If true the endpoint is hidden from the documentation.
 **requireApiKey** If false the endpoint doesn't require an api key in the request.
 This option overrides the `options.apiKey.enabled` option if it's false.
 It's not recommended to use this option.
 **props** Custom props for the endpoint.
+**redirect** Indicates if the endpoint is redirecting after the execution.
+The callback must return string where the request is redirected.

 #### Arguments
 The list of arguments fields in the http methods is array of `Field` instances.
 The values are validated with type checking.